AleLeeHrtz/Wordle/README.md

 Submitted by: **C. Alejandra Carreon**

-**Name of your app** is an app that simulates a guessing word game written on swift for IOS.
+**Wordle** is an app that simulates a guessing word game written on swift for IOS.

 Time spent: **4** hours spent in total